js-joda/js-joda/_includes/CheatSheet.md

 ### Adjust a date to another date

-TemporalAdjusters provides compact business logic for date based temporals such as LocalDate, LocalDateTime or ZonedDateTime.
+TemporalAdjusters provide compact business logic for date based temporals such as LocalDate, LocalDateTime or ZonedDateTime.

 ```javascript